-For curious children ages 6-12
+Week-long camps for curious children ages 6-12

 satisfying alternative…returning to our roots through the work of our hands.
-Children in our program have the opportunity to learn many traditional living skills and crafts, build friendships in a non-competitive, loving community, as well as gain a new understanding of themselves and what lies within.
+Children in our program learn traditional living skills and crafts, build friendships in a noncompetitive, loving community, and have daily access to farmland and the natural world.
 We are convinced that the best teacher is hands-on experience…come join us for a playful and rich exploration of folk arts and crafts.

 Our camp is located at the Shepherd Valley Waldorf School, a beautiful setting with gardens, chickens and real farmers growing real food all around the school’s campus.

-1 week of camp = $285 (includes materials fee), 5% off of each additional week of camp per child
+1 week of camp = $295 (includes materials fee), 5% off of each additional week of camp per child

 Sibling Discount: 5% off each additional child